proyecto-eden-3-esferas/SVG/README.md

 Sometimes you will want to view SVG drawings on their own, as an independent file in your web browser or SVG viewer.
 Some other times, you will want your graphic to be integrated in a larger document, which contains paragraphs of text, or other content that SVG cannot display easily.

-Here, we shall be discussin various ways of integrating SVG within HTML and other document types.
+Here, we shall be discussing various ways of integrating SVG within HTML and other document types.
 There are two fundamental approaches:

 (1) you can include the image within the HTML markup in an `<img>` element (recommended when the image is a fundamental part of the page’s content),